robbchar/corefx/Contributing.md

 1. Unless it is a trivial change, make sure that there is a corresponding issue for your change first.
 If there is none, create one.
+2. If your change adds a new API, it's considered non-trivial.
+Make sure to follow the [[API Review Process]] for this change.
-2. Create a fork in GitHub
+3. Create a fork in GitHub
-3. Create a branch off the `master` branch.
+4. Create a branch off the `master` branch.
 Name it something that that makes sense, such as `issue-123` or `githubhandle-issue`.
 This makes it easy for everyone to figure out what the branch is used for.
 It also makes it easier to isolate your change from incoming changes from the origin.
-4. Commit your changes and push your changes to GitHub
+5. Commit your changes and push your changes to GitHub
-5. Create a pull request against the origin's `master` branch
+6. Create a pull request against the origin's `master` branch

 ## DOs and DON'Ts